mychris/xbmc-command/README.md

 Installation
 ------------

-run `# python setup.py install` in the root directory of this repository.
+run `# python2 setup.py install` in the root directory of this repository.

 Arch Linux users can use the PKGBUILD-git file to create a package.